 The New Mexico Supreme Court ruled this presumption is based on a person’s conduct and not a biological connection.
 Thus, a woman could hold out a child as her natural child and establish a personal, financial, or custodial relationship with that child and Chatterjee was entitled to be recognized as a parent and have an equal right to custody.

 For advice on child custody and all it’s aspects, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.